Jadsabbagh/Mandelbrot-Set-Visualization/README.md

 ---

-## Learning Outcomes
+## Personal Outcomes

 This project taught me much more than just generating fractals:

 - Deepened my understanding of **complex numbers, iteration, and fractals**.
 - Improved **Python programming, debugging, and visualization skills**.
 - Developed the ability to **structure and document code professionally**, making it reusable and readable.
-- Explored the **intersection of mathematics and computer science**, combining analytical reasoning with creativity.
-- Learned to **approach complex problems systematically**, iterating on solutions and reflecting on outcomes.
+- Learned to **approach complex problems systematically**, iterating on solutions.

-Overall, it was a **rewarding experience** that prepared me for more advanced CS projects and helped me develop a reflective, disciplined approach to coding and problem-solving.
+Overall, it was a **rewarding experience** that prepared me for more advanced projects and helped me develop a reflective approach problem-solving.
 ---

 Readme was written with the assistance of AI tools.